Distribution of wealth: Wealth outlook for 2020-2025

-According to the ‘Global wealth Report 2021’, published by Credit Suisse, global wealth is projected to rise by 39% over the next five years reaching USD 583 trillion by 2025.
-Wealth per adult is also projected to increase by 31% and so is the number of global millionaires.
+According to the 'Global Wealth Report 2021', published by Credit Suisse, global wealth is projected to rise by 39% over the next five years, reaching US$583 trillion by 2025.
+Wealth per adult is also projected to increase by 31%, and so is the number of global millionaires.
 The wealth pyramid, an infographic used to determine wealth distribution, will also change.
-The bottom segment covering adults with a net worth below USD 10,000 will likely decrease by approximately 108 million over the next five years.
-The lower-middle segment of the pyramid containing adults with a net worth in the range of USD 10,000 and USD 100,000 is projected to rise by 237 million adults.
+The bottom segment covering adults with a net worth below US$10,000 will likely decrease by approximately 108 million over the next five years.
+The lower-middle segment of the pyramid, comprising adults with a net worth between US$10,000 and US$100,000, is projected to increase by 237 million adults.
 Most of these new members are most likely to be from lower-income countries.
-The upper-middle segment, consisting of adults with wealth between USD 100,000 and USD 1 million is projected to rise by 178 million adults.
+The upper-middle segment, comprising adults with wealth between US$100,000 and US$1 million, is projected to grow by 178 million adults.
 Most of these new members (approximately 114 million) are likely to come from upper-middle-income countries.
-Number of global millionaires is also projected to increase.
-According to the estimates made by Credit Suisse, the number of global millionaires could exceed 84 million by 2025, a rise of almost 28 million from 2020.
-The increase of millionaires will not only occur in developed countries such as the USA or other developed countries in Europe, but it is also expected to rapidly increase in lower-income countries.
-The biggest increase is expected in China, with a change of 92.7%, which is about 4.8 million new dollar millionaires.
-As a consequence, the number of Ultra High Net Worth Individuals (UHNWI) with net worth exceeding USD 50 million, will also increase.
+The number of global millionaires is also projected to increase.
+According to estimates from Credit Suisse, the number of global millionaires could exceed 84 million by 2025, an increase of almost 28 million from 2020.
+The number of millionaires will not only increase in developed countries such as the USA and other European countries, but it is also expected to rise rapidly in lower-income countries.
+The biggest increase is expected in China, with a 92.7% change, representing about 4.8 million new dollar-millionaires.
+As a consequence, the number of Ultra High Net Worth Individuals (UHNWI) with net worth exceeding US$50 million will also increase.

 Gini Coefficient

-Gini coefficient (or Gini index) is an indicator that is often used to determine wealth inequality.
-A Gini coefficient of 0 reflects perfect equality, where all income or wealth values are the same, while a Gini coefficient of 1 (or 100%) reflects maximal inequality among values, a situation where a single individual has all the income while all others have none.
-According to the Credit Suisse ‘Global wealth Report 2021’, Brunei had the highest Gini coefficient in 2021 (91.6%), therefore the wealth distribution in Brunei is vastly unequal.
-Slovakia had the lowest Gini coefficient in 2021 (50.3%) out of all countries, which makes Slovakia the most equal country in terms of wealth distribution.
-When compared to the report made by Credit Suisse in 2019, an increasing trend of wealth inequality can be observed.
-This may be the result of repercussions of the Covid-19 pandemic.
+The Gini coefficient (or Gini index) is an indicator often used to measure wealth inequality.
+A Gini coefficient of 0 reflects perfect equality, where all income or wealth values are the same.
+In contrast, a Gini coefficient of 1 (or 100%) reflects maximal inequality among values, a situation where a single individual has all the income while all others have none.
+According to the Credit Suisse 'Global Wealth Report 2021', Brunei had the highest Gini coefficient in 2021 (91.6%); therefore, the wealth distribution in Brunei is vastly unequal.
+Slovakia had the lowest Gini coefficient in 2021 (50.3%) among all countries, making it the most equal country in terms of wealth distribution.
+Compared with the 2019 Credit Suisse report, wealth inequality has increased.
+This may be the result of the COVID-19 pandemic's repercussions.
 The biggest increase was recorded in Brazil.
-The Gini coefficient in 2019 was 88.2% and 89% in 2021, with an increase of 0.8% over this period.
+The Gini coefficient was 88.2% in 2019 and 89% in 2021, an increase of 0.8 percentage points over this period.

-The following table was created from information provided by the Credit Suisse Research Institute's "Global Wealth Databook", Table 3-1, published 2021.
+The following table was created from information provided by the Credit Suisse Research Institute's "Global Wealth Databook", Table 3-1, published in 2021.